VladimirKheifets/Java-Script-library-CompactDOM/readme.md

 </html>
 ```

 - The parameter *Content* is *string*  - in this case, the method sets the content
    of the modal window and opens it.
-- The *Content* parameter is an object with *url* property - in this case
-   the content of the modal window will be retrieved using an ajax request and the window will be opened.
+For example:

+   *_.modal("Your message has been successfully sent")*

-- The parameter *Content* is number *0* - in this case, the method closes the modal window.
+- The parameter *Content* is number - in this case, the method closes the modal window.
+	The parameter specifies the time in seconds after which the modal will be closed.
   To close the modal window, the *CloseM* function is defined in the method.
   This function can be called in any event handler method.
 If the function parameter is not defined in the
-  *click* method, then the *CloseM* function will be called by default.
+  *click* method, then the <i>CloseM</i> function will be called by default.
+For example:

+   *_.modal(0)* -  closing  immediately

+   *_.modal(5)* - closing after 5 seconds

 Example for *modal* method